nish-goel/nish-goel.github.io/_pages/markdown.md

 ## Summer 2024

-* Age of Revolutions: Progress and Backlash from 1600 to the Present
+* ~~Age of Revolutions: Progress and Backlash from 1600 to the Present~~
+* Other Rivers: A Chinese Education

 <!--
 ## Locations of key files/directories